 Lack of Informed Consent

 The issue of “informed consent” usually arises apart from, or parallel with, medical negligence.
-The doctor has a duty to make a reasonable disclosure of available choices on a proposed treatment option and the potential dangers of each choice.
-Failing to provide such disclosure creates a basis for a claim of lack of informed consent.
+The doctor has a duty to reasonably disclose available choices on a proposed treatment option and the potential dangers of each choice.
+Failing to provide such disclosure creates a basis for a lack of informed consent claim.
 The basis of this type of claim is that the patient would not have consented to treatment if they knew all of the risks of the treatment or all of the alternatives to the treatment.

 Physicians may be held liable for the negligent acts of their employees, even though the doctor was not negligent.
 The law holds employers responsible for negligent acts committed by individuals who are actually acting or appearing to act on their behalf.
 Such liability can be imposed when the agent’s or employee’s negligent conduct occurs while acting within the scope of the agency or employment.
 For example, a doctor may be held liable for the negligence of a nurse committed while acting as the doctor’s employee or under the doctor’s instruction.